 This does’t mean you don’t set limits so you aren’t in the room all night or creating a bad habit of letting them stay up past their bedtime.
 Set a limit of 5 or 10 minutes of one-on-one time to connect with each of your kids and then let them know it’s time to go to bed afterwards.

-Some nights sleep may feel like an elusive, fleeting magical unicorn when you have kids but the most important thing you can do to keep good sleep habits is to be consistent, offer comfort and give them the tools to want to be successful.
-In the meantime, try all these tips that have worked in our home and hopefully give you a little relief in yours!
+Some nights sleep may feel like a hard fought battle when you have kids but the most important thing you can do to keep good sleep habits is to be consistent, offer comfort and give them the tools to want to be successful.
+In the meantime, try all these tips that have worked in our home and hopefully give you a little relief in yours